ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: ACES: AUC Consistency Scoring

 \textbf{Theoretical motivation.} The LOO-AUC identity~(Theorem~\ref{lem:loo-identity}) gives

 When $c_j(w) > 0$, each term has the same sign as~$\delta_j$: informative tests increase $\E[J(w)]$ while misleading tests decrease it.
 Maximizing $J(w)$ thus drives the weights toward informative tests and away from misleading ones, without requiring knowledge of~$\delta_j$.
 Assumption~\ref{asm:main} guarantees $c_j(w_{\mathrm{unif}}) > 0$ for all~$j$~(Proposition~\ref{thm:loo-quality}), providing a valid starting point.
-As the optimization updates~$w$, the leave-one-out ranking improves, which in turn raises~$c_j(w)$ for previously misidentified tests, creating a positive feedback loop that can succeed even when the assumption is only weakly satisfied.
+As the optimization updates~$w$, the leave-one-out ranking improves, raising~$c_j(w)$ for previously misidentified tests and creating a positive feedback loop that can succeed even when the assumption is only weakly satisfied.
 Since the AUC is non-differentiable, we optimize a logistic surrogate via gradient ascent; pseudocode, pre-filtering, and hyperparameters are in Appendix~\ref{app:algorithms}.
+Appendix~\ref{app:example} illustrates this complementarity with two constructed examples: ACES-C suffices when Assumption~\ref{asm:main} is well met, whereas ACES-O recovers initially missed informative tests when it is only weakly met.